 Prime paid off for Amazon and others

-The company reported that this year’s Prime Day event, which originated in 2015 on the 20th anniversary of Amazon’s Prime program, was its biggest so far and outperformed comparable 36-hour periods around Cyber Monday, Black Friday and Prime Day 2017.
+The company reported that this year’s event, which originated in 2015 on the 20th anniversary of Amazon’s Prime program, was its biggest so far and outperformed comparable 36-hour periods around Cyber Monday, Black Friday and Prime Day 2017.

 According to Business Insider, Amazon said shoppers bought 100 million products during the 2018 event.
 Although it didn’t disclose total sales, the company said shoppers bought $1 billion in goods from small and medium businesses that sell on Amazon’s platform.